 New forms of automated photo enforcement—including red light cameras, speed cameras, automatic number plate recognition and multi-lane traffic flow (tailgating) monitoring systems—are becoming more prevalent.

 These systems, which initially relied on visible flash photography, had difficulty operating reliably at night and were a cause of distraction to other drivers when their bright flashes went off.
 Today’s newer and more sophisticated systems, however, employ digital IR (infrared) imaging and IR flash photography for surreptitious 24/7/365 operation.

 LTI’s TruFlash, IR Photo

-Automatic license plate recognition systems are other forms of mass-surveillance that continue to gain popularity with law enforcement.
-If you have ever spotted a police vehicle with strange looking black boxes mounted on the trunk/boot you’ve likely witnessed their use.
+Automatic license plate recognition (ALPR/ANPR) systems are other forms of mass-surveillance technology which continue to gain in popularity with law enforcement.
+If you have ever spotted a police vehicle with strange looking black boxes, mounted on the trunk or boot, you’ve likely been subjected to their use.

-These systems constantly scan license plates and are capable of performing instant-background checks of the vehicle’s registered owner of record.
+These systems constantly scan license plates and are capable of performing instant-background checks of every vehicle’s registered owner.
 According to the ACLU these systems are being used to track and indefinitely store, in vast databases, the movements of millions of innocent motorists with little or no restrictions to protecting our privacy rights.

-Like redlight and speed camera photo enforcement, the trend continues to move towards IR imaging, and that’s actually good for motorists who use Veil as the new patented formula makes your number plates more difficult to be precisely identified and read by those systems.
+Like redlight and speed camera photo enforcement, the trend continues towards the use of IR imaging and that’s actually good a thing if you are using Veil since the new patented formula makes your number plates more difficult to be identified.

 What are “intelligent traffic violation systems” and how can Veil G5 enhance my privacy?